TMQ5/pdsnd_github/README.md

 Post your Work on GitHub

 ### Description
 In this project, we'll be simulating a realistic workflow to refactor the previous BikeShare project using Git.
-Our tasks for this project are set up the repository, improve documentation, refactor code and merge branches.
+We have 4 tasks for this project need to be done , these tasks are set up the repository, improve documentation, refactor code and merge branches.

 ### Files used
 bikeshare.py